 1. Gadget List

 This comparison shows how much we lose to technology.
-If we limit ourselves to certain items, we will have more opportunity to declutter our mind and move forward with a digital detox.
+If we limit ourselves to certain items, we will have more opportunities to declutter our minds and move forward with a digital detox.

 2. Daily Allowance

 Using your list of gadgets, allocate a certain amount of time for each device.
 By minimizing the time you use technology, you will find more time for yourself.
 You will be able to focus on the real world and your purpose.
 Practice all that social engagement in real-time, with real people.